SoftwareDevEngResearch/syllabus-s2019/README.md

   * It is fine if you plan to develop a graphical user interface for your software package, but that should not be the main or primary contribution.
   * Proposals should be one or two pages long.

-### Class 2: Remote Version Control, Licensing & Copyright
+### Lecture 2: Remote Version Control, Licensing & Copyright

 **Lecture slides:** <https://softwaredevengresearch.github.io/remote-version-control>